eight04/image-picka/README.md

 Features
 --------

-* Drag-n-drop to download an image.
+* Download an image with drag-n-drop or ctrl/shift/alt + click.
 * Show download button on hover.
 * Batch download all images from current tab or tabs to the right.
 	- Filter images according to